 The cornerstone of Strategic Radiology’s Subspecialty Reading Network is its ability to quickly establish a strong foundation of trust and mutual respect between its radiologists and member group hospital affiliates.
-Because the SR after-hours Subspecialty Reading Network is owned, staffed, and used by Strategic Radiology practices, it’s held accountable to delivering the exact same high standards of clinical service quality shared by member practices.
+The Subspecialty Reading Network solution used by SR member groups is held accountable to the same high standards of clinical service quality shared by SR member practices.

-Strategic Radiology’s Subspecialty Reading Network is composed of subspecialized radiologists who are members of SR radiology practices and recruited to provide after-hours and weekend subspecialized interpretations for SR member radiology practices.
-We currently provide support for our practices in pediatric, body, emergency, musculoskeletal, neuroradiology, vascular imaging, and general radiology.
+Strategic Radiology’s Subspecialty Reading Network is composed of subspecialized radiologists recruited to provide after-hours and weekend subspecialized interpretations.
+SRN currently provides support for our practices in pediatric, body, emergency, musculoskeletal, neuroradiology, vascular imaging, and general radiology.

 Each day, at least 2% of all final reports are randomly pulled for over-reading.
 This statistically valid, double-blind peer review process at a subspecialized level sets the quality bar at a level consistent with SR member groups.
 Quality and performance improvement through education and process improvement are the objectives.